#2 – Zoom or Prime Lens? A shootout comparison by Lloyd Chambers

 Sharpness for any planar subject and particularly at distance is remarkably challenging.
 Even high-end lenses have difficulty delivering a fully sharp image across the field for the first few stops on high-res digital cameras.
 Even if focus is perfect (say, at center), any field curvature causes a loss of sharpness elsewhere in the frame.
 There are more than a few lenses for which f/8 is just barely enough for sharpness across the frame, due to field curvature and/or focus shift and/or astigmatism, particularly in outer zones of the frame.

-A“flat field” or strictly controlled field curvature is desirable because it becomes possible to shoot even wide open and yet have high sharpness across the frame.
-Examples where a flat field lens is desirable include not just the obvious landscape distance shot, but also architecture, group portraits and astrophotography.
-Optimized to include strictly controlled field curvature, the ZEISS Otus 1.4/28 prime lens is sharp wide open across the frame, a feat that few if any zooms or primes can match: the post office box numbers in the image below strain the limits of sensor resolution but can be read in the full-res image at 36 megapixels.
+Optimized to include strictly controlled field curvature, the ZEISS Otus 1.4/28 prime lens is sharp wide open across the frame, a feat that few if any zooms or primes can match.
+In picture 3, the post office box numbers in the image below strain the limits of sensor resolution but can be read in the full-res image at 36 megapixels.
 A pro-grade zoom would already be at f/2.8 and be very unlikely to succeed.

-The Otus 1.4/28 is ideal for astrophotography because of its strict control of field curvature wide open at f/1.4.
+As Picture 4 shows, the Otus 1.4/28 is ideal for astrophotography because of its strict control of field curvature wide open at f/1.4.
 At two stops slower, an f/2.8 zoom offers 1/4 the light gathering power and typically has difficulty rendering pinpoints due to field curvature.
 Dim stars may be difficult to record even at f/2 (let alone f/2.8), and going 4X as long means there is no room for shorter exposures for pinprick stars (instead of star trails).
-Shooting at f/1.4 with a flat field is thus immensely useful versus an f/2.8 zoom.
+Shooting at f/1.4 with a flat field is thus immensely useful.

 What I prize in a lens is its ability to provide total sharpness near to far and across the entire frame.
 Studying only one location in the frame won’t do, since both field curvature and focus shift vary with each lens design.
 Also, a perfect focus match is extremely difficult in the field, and if there is any field curvature or focus shift (which there nearly always is), then there exists no way to match focus across the frame.
 Thus the persuasive and defensible argument is showing that one lens is better than the other at close range and medium range and far range, thereby preventing erroneous conclusions stemming from focus placement or focus shift or field curvature or any particular portion of the frame.
 That is why I shot six different comparisons across several weeks, confirming the results shown here as compellingly in favor of the Otus every time.